The LANE/LAIN(E)s of Ulster, Ireland, Chapter 7

 - Voyages on "Bucentaur" to Port Said, including stops at the ports of London, Newcastle on Tyne, Bristol r/xv).

-- Jarrow Rate Book records Joseph as the owner and occupier of 25 Bede Burn Rd, Jarrow fb/ix).
+- Jarrow Rate Book records Joseph as the owner and occupier of 25 Bede Burn Rd, Jarrow…fb/ix). fb/ix).

 Church membership, burials etc

-There are two possible Methodist churches in Jarrow which the LANEs could have attended… St. John’s Wesleyan Chapel, which was near where Joseph's father lived and also where Joseph lived about 1881 to 1900.
-Then there was Park Methodist church which was diagonally across the road from 25 Bede Burn Rd Jarrow where Joseph lived from 1901.
-See the map of these locations here.
+There are two possible Methodist churches in Jarrow which the LANEs could have attended… St. John’s Wesleyan Chapel, which was near Edgar St where Joseph's father lived and also where Joseph lived about 1881 to 1900.
+This church, also known as St John's Methodist Church, was located at the corner of St John's Terrace and Albert Road. …#9 St John's Methodist Church closed when its site was cut off by the new Jarrow ring road.
+It was demolished in 1964 with a tree-lined patch in its place.…fb/viii)

 Data from the Park Methodist centenary booklet lists possibly relevant ministers from 1919 to 1956 b/xix):